ClementGre/Awalnet/README.md

 ✅ When a match is created between A and B, the server randomly decides who starts.

-❌ The server verifies the legality of moves (using the code created in step 0).
+✅ The server verifies the legality of moves (using the code created in step 0) --> it is the client that verifies the legality of moves in our code.

 ✅ If you have a working version for one game, ensure it also works for multiple simultaneous games.